-The bank-level analyses consider changes in the banks' loan portfolio composition of banks and they provide an important complement to other pieces of the evaluation.
-In particular, bank level analyses cover all types of loans extended to all borrowers, even for very short-term maturities.
-Ten jurisdictions with 12 studies in total participate in this bank level analysis (six studies with bank balance sheet data and six with aggregated credit registry data).
-In terms of coverage, this analysis allows a comparison with the broadest range of results based on supervisory micro-level data.
+The bank-level analyses consider changes in the loan portfolio of banks and thereby they provide an important complement to other pieces of the evaluation.
+In particular, bank level analyses cover all types of loans extended to all borrowers, even for very short term maturities.
+Ten jurisdictions with twelve studies in total participate in this bank level analysis (six studies with bank balance sheet data and six with aggregated credit registry data).
+In terms of coverage, this comparison yields the broadest range of results based on supervisory micro-level data.

 The reform identification again rests on two pillars, now at the bank level.
-First, to absorb demand effects, macroeconomic control variables or time fixed effects are included in the specifications.
-Second, heterogeneous reform exposures imply that banks are affected differently by the reforms.
-It is this differential impact that helps to identify the effects on banks' SME lending.
+First, to absorb demand effects, macroeconomic control variables or time fixed effects35 enter the specifications.
+Second, heterogeneous reform exposures imply that banks are differentially affected.
+It is this differential impact that helps to identify the effects on banks' SME lending business.

-These bank-level analyses share several of the caveats identified for the credit register analyses, such as differences in the structure of the national banking systems, divergent macroeconomic developments, as well as the focus on a static sample of ex-ante exposed banks.
+These bank-level analyses share several caveats from the credit register analyses, such as differences in the structure of the national banking systems, divergent macroeconomic developments, as well as the restricted view on an isolated sample of ex-ante exposed banks.